shu-bamma/team3/Yolo_mark/readme.md

 \
 delete all files in the folder 'img'
 \
-in the drive there are 210 images in a folder with your name, move all images from the folder to 'img' folder
+in the drive there are 210 images in a folder with your name, move all images from the drive to 'img' folder
 \
 replace the file 'obj.names' with the one uploaded in this folder
 \